A so(2,2) extension of JT gravity via the Virasoro-Kac-Moody semidirect product: 2d JT Gravity as PSM/BF Theory

 \subsubsection{Schwarzian Action from Coadjoint Orbits}

 As we already discussed in the previous section, the presence of a boundary action \eqref{POGA} breaks the reparametrisation invariance associated with Diff$(S^1)$ to global SL(2,$\R$) on the boundary, while the gauge symmetry is automatically mod-out since the equations of motion \eqref{EOMXA} require the $A$ connection 1-form to be pure gauge.
 Therefore, the particle on a group action shows a global $\operatorname{SL}(2,\mathbb{R})$ symmetry, modulo gauge transformation which are trivial on the boundary~\cite{Valach}.
 Accordingly, the dynamical boundary action is reduced to the coset space Diff$(S^1)/\operatorname{SL}(2,\mathbb{R})$ defined by the aforementioned symmetry breaking pattern.

-The reduction can be performed by means of Kirillov's coadjoint orbit method, which we review in the Appendix \ref{appendix}.
+Such a reduction can be performed by means of Kirillov's coadjoint orbit method (see Appendix \ref{appendix} for a detailed review).
 In brief, coadjoint orbits of the Virasoro group over the dual Virasoro algebra naturally realize homogeneous spaces $\operatorname{Diff(S^1)}/\operatorname{Stab}(b)$, where $\operatorname{Stab}(b)$ indicates the little group associated with the dual element $b$ over which the coadjoint action is computed.
 In the present case, we want $\operatorname{Stab}(b)$ to be the global residual SL$(2,\mathbb{R})$.
-In particular, being $b=(f, t)$ an element in the dual space of the Virasoro algebra and $\phi$ a finite diffeomorphism in the Virasoro group, we can compute the coadjoint action (see eq. \eqref{caodVir}) and get
+In particular, being $b=(f, t)$ an element in the dual of the Virasoro algebra and $\phi$ a finite diffeomorphism in the Virasoro group, we can compute the coadjoint action (see eq. \eqref{caodVir}) as follows